SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WASystemConfiguration.class/README.md

-You should subclass WASystemConfiguration to define new attributes.
-The method #addAttributes is passed an instance of WAAttributes which can be used to create new attributes.
-The attributes can be configured to specify their default value, label, and so on.
-See the methods on WAConfigurationAttribute and its subclasses to see what options are available.

-If a configuration needs to override the value of another WASystemConfiguration or depends on its attributes, implement the method "parents", returning a collection of configuration objects.

-WASystemConfiguration subclasses are "read-only" in that their attributes, parents, and default values are all specified in code.
-Users and applications that want to configure values for attributes should create a WAUserConfiguration and specify the WASystemConfiguration in its ancestry.

-WASystemConfiguration classes are singleton.
-You should use #instance on the class side to get the current instance.
-You cannot call #copy on a WASystemConfiguration.
+Subclass WASystemConfiguration to define a group of attributes for a Seaside application.
+The method "attributes" returns a collection of attributes in this configuration.
+If a configuration requires other configurations then implement the method "ancestors", which returns a collection of configuration classes.
+Subclasses can define default values for attributes.
+If you define an attribute named "useSessionCookie" you can provide a default value by implementing a method "useSessionCookie" that returns the default value.
+See existing subclasses for examples.
+Non-default values for attributes are not stored in WASystemConfiguration subclasses, but are stored in WAUserConfiguration.

+WAUserConfiguration is a singleton class to avoid implementing = and hash.
+Only need one instance of WAUserConfiguration and its subclasses.

-Subclasses should implement the following messages:
+Subclasses must implement the following messages:
-	addAttributes:

-They may also want to implement:
-	addOverrides:
-	parents
+	attributes
+		return a collection of attribute objects